-Stream 1 - Active platform / Stream 2 - Active platform

-Shows the name of the platform settings within the Stream Quality Settings dialog box.
+Stream 1 - Active platform / Stream 2 - Active platform / Stream 3 - Active platformShows the name of the platform settings within the Stream Quality Settings dialog box.
 This column is read only and indicates which profile settings will be written to the encoder.